tekknolagi/tekknolagi.github.com/_posts/2024-02-22-python-parallel-output.md

 ```

 Unfortunately, the output is a little unwieldy.
 While each line is still nicely
-attributed to a repo, it's spewing lines left and ride and the lines are
+attributed to a repo, it's spewing lines left and right and the lines are
 intermingled.
 Don't you miss all the beautiful parallel output from tools such
 as Buck and Bazel and Cargo?